-Lineage has significant equity holdings in OncoCyte Corporation ("OncoCyte"), a publicly traded company, which Lineage founded and, in the past, was a majority-owned consolidated subsidiary until February 17, 2017, when Lineage deconsolidated OncoCyte's financial statements (the "OncoCyte Deconsolidation").
-OncoCyte (NYSE American: OCX) is developing confirmatory diagnostic tests for lung cancer utilizing novel liquid biopsy technology.
-As of March 31, 2020, Lineage owned 6.0 million shares of OncoCyte common stock, or 9.67% of its outstanding shares (see Note 4).
+Lineage has significant equity holdings in OncoCyte Corporation ("OncoCyte"), a publicly traded molecular diagnostic company (NYSE American: OCX), which Lineage founded and, in the past, was a majority-owned consolidated subsidiary until February 17, 2017, when Lineage deconsolidated OncoCyte's financial statements.
+OncoCyte is focused on developing and commercializing laboratory-developed tests to serve unmet medical needs across the cancer care continuum.
+As of September 30, 2020, Lineage owned approximately 3.6 million shares of OncoCyte common stock, or 5.4% of its outstanding shares (see Note 4).